 What’s also unique to commercial aviation is the number of seemingly impossible tensions at play—operator profit vs. passenger comfort, personalization vs. accessibility, individual needs vs. group interests.
-At Teague we are constantly looking for new ways to reconcile these tensions—acting as equal advocates for passengers, and the airlines who serve them; innovation at its best is always win-win.
+At Teague, we constantly look for new ways to reconcile these tensions—acting as equal advocates for passengers, and the airlines who serve them; innovation at its best is always win-win.

-The back-end infrastructure for procuring, assembling, transporting, and preparing food for hundreds of travelers is, as one can imagine, quite immense.
-To avoid get lost in a problem space that big, we focused on three opportunity spaces across two concepts aimed at improving in-flight meal service:
+The backend infrastructure for procuring, assembling, transporting, and preparing food for hundreds of travelers is, as one can imagine, quite immense.
+To avoid getting lost in a problem space that big, we focused on three opportunity spaces across two concepts aimed at improving in-flight meal service:

 - Separating Preparation & Food Delivery

 Galleys as back-of-house kitchens will be transformed into self-service retail.

 We already see some airlines like Alaska and Jetblue breaking the all-inclusive model to offer more premium meals at a premium price.
 As a parent, I have happily paid more for the distraction of a gourmet fruit-and-cheese plate on a long-haul flight.
 What other premium items might passengers happily purchase if given the opportunity?

 Premium alcohol, electronics, amenities kits, and gifts can be browsed and purchased through an airline app.
 Forgot your headphones?
 Splurge on the noise-canceling set you have been eyeing.
 Feeling chilly?
 Purchase a cozy blanket to share.
 Nursing a hangover?
 How about a glass of small-batch cold-brew?